Gluten Free Sourdough Bread Recipe

 Allow the dough to rise covered with oiled plastic wrap to help keep the loaf warm and moist.
 I like putting the loaf into a preheated 200F oven, then turning the oven off, but turning the light on.
 I do this with the bread rising in either the bowl or the oiled and floured bread pan.

-You can allow the bread to rise here for a minimum of 1 1/2 hours or up to one day if you’re baking egg-free.
+You can allow the bread to rise here for a minimum of 1 1/2 hours.
+I find around 2 hours is about right.

 gluten free sourdough risen in pullman pan